ESSS/py4eng-course/source/python/sample4/README.md

 #### Building linconvection1d Application

 This is a sample application which solves a linear convection 1D problem in an interactive way (you can change the *Num.
-Steps* variable and see the results).
+Steps* parameter and see the results).

 The application entry point is the file `main.pyw`.
-It ends with the `pyw` extension so our executable generator recognize it as a GUI application (not a console one).
+It has a `pyw` extension so our executable generator recognize it as a GUI application (not a console one).